Java version history: Java SE 9

 The first Java 9 release candidate was released on August 9, 2017.
 The first stable release of Java 9 was on September 21, 2017.

 History

 At JavaOne 2011, Oracle discussed features they hoped to release for Java 9 in 2016.
 Java 9 should include better support for multi-gigabyte heaps, better native code integration, a different default garbage collector (G1, for "shorter response times") and a self-tuning JVM.
 In early 2016, the release of Java 9 was rescheduled for March 2017 and later again postponed four more months to July 2017.

 Java 9 updates

 Java SE 10

 OpenJDK 10 was released on March 20, 2018, with twelve new features confirmed.
 Among these features were:

 The first of these JEP 286 Local-Variable Type Inference, allows the var keyword to be used for local variables with the actual type calculated by the compiler.
-So we can do:
+Due to this change, developers can do the following instead of manually specifying the variable's type: